Discrimination in the workplace occurs when you treat an employee less favourably because of a protected characteristic.

 Gender discrimination policy

-It’s important to have a policy in place that addresses forms of equality and discrimination in the workplace including gender.
+It’s important to have a policy in place that addresses forms of equality and discrimination in the workplace including in attitudes regarding gender roles.

 This is to avoid claims of discrimination and employment tribunal proceedings.
 In it, you’ll highlight the:

 - Company’s stance on Discrimination in the Workplace

 - Wording on how to stop gender discrimination

 You should ensure this policy addresses discrimination at every stage including when: